verrazzano/docs/content/en/docs/networking/security/net-security.md

 use mTLS, which means that traffic is fully encrypted from the client to the target back-end services.

 ### Keycloak and MySQL
-Keycloak and MySQL are also in the mesh and use mTLS full network communication.
-Since all of the components that use Keycloak are in the mesh, there is end to end mTLS security for all identity and access management.
+Keycloak and MySQL are also in the mesh and use mTLS for network traffic.
+Since all of the components that use Keycloak are in the mesh, there is end to end mTLS security for all identity management handled by Keycloak.
 The following components access Keycloak:
 - Verrazzano API proxy
 - Verrazzano API console